mkirsche/TelomericMSA/README.md

 Optional arguments:

-  readname_list      - file containing list of reads to target (one per line)
+  readname_list      - file containing list of reads to target (one per line) free_length        - number of bases at the end of each read which is aligned freely (default 50)
 ```

 Arguments should be passed using the format `<argument_name>=value`.
 Running this script with no parameters will give a full usage menu.
 An example of running it can be found in `run_sample.sh`.